itsavirus/iav_social_media_buttons/README.md

 iav_social_media_buttons
 ========================

-Light weight module that provides a block with links to various social media providers.
+Lightweight module that provides a block with links to various social media providers.

 *Instructions*
 - Enable the module